hugofpaiva/aed-p2/README.md

 # AED Problem #2

+The main goal of this second practical work was to implement a Hash Table where it would be stored all the different words present in a text file.
+Each entry of that Table should be a structure capable of storing:

+- The number of occurrences of each distinct word
+- The location of the first and last occurrences of each distinct word
+- The smallest, largest, and average distances between consecutive occurrences of the same distinct word

+As a mean of comparison, the Hash Table was developed using two different structures for each table entry: a Linked List and a Ordered Binary Tree.
+By this way, it was possible to compare times of search and execution between them.

+Lastly, it was also asked that the Table should grow dynamically.
+This means that when the Table is nearly full, it should be resized to a larger size.

 ##  Getting Started
 These instructions will help to compile and run developed programs on your local machine.